neo-ngd/NEO-Tutorial/Standard.md

 ## The format of text

 The neo tutorial is put on the github and should written in markdown.
 The github markdown standard of markdown is specified in this [doc](https://github.github.com/gfm/).
+For the image used in the documentation, please upload the original file and use the relative link from the repository.

 ## The language of the tutorial
 The first version of NEO tutorial is in English.
 Although some contributos' mother language is not English, the content of such a tutorial can be written in basic english without too much complicated sentences.
 Try to check the word spelling and grammer after finishing each part of tutorial.
 In the tutorial, all the technical key word should be same with the content of NEO [white paper](https://docs.neo.org/en-us/whitepaper.html) and [NEO official documentation](https://docs.neo.org/en-us/index.html)